gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 (via AJAX) when a user visits the site.
 Gatsby instead pulls content from Contentful _as the site compiles_ (pre-deploy), not when the user visits it.
-This change creates significantly less server requests after page load and further speeds up the site’s final load time.
+This change creates significantly less server requests after page load and further speeds up the site's final load time.

 With Contentful, you define _Content Models_ in tandem with coding individual pages in order to construct the structure of the site and its content.
 For